-Across the Junior School, students participate in whole class immersion programs at each year level.
-Significantly, we have a String Program in Year 3 and a Band Program in Year 5.
-In these programs, students work with professional instrumental tutors to introduce and develop skills in playing musical instruments.
-The culmination of these programs is a formal concert where the girls show their skills as a group as well as soloists.
+In the Junior School, students engage in whole-class immersion programs, with a String Program in Year 3 and a Band Program in Year 5.
+These programs, led by professional instrumental tutors, introduce, and develop students' skills in playing musical instruments, culminating in a formal concert where students perform both as individuals and in groups.

-Individual tuition in voice, speech and instrumental studies is offered on campus by professional Music Tutors for Reception to Year 12 students.
+We also offer individual tuition in Voice, Speech and Drama, and Instrumental studies on campus, provided by professional Music Tutors for students from Reception through to Year 12.